ficrammanifur/Control-Motor-With-DABBLE-APP/README.md

 ## 📝 Overview

-A simple project to control motors remotely using **Dabble App** over Bluetooth and Arduino.
+A simple project to control motors remotely using **Dabble App** over Bluetooth and ESP32.
 This project demonstrates a basic yet powerful way to interact with hardware via mobile.

 ---